 - Providence Children’s Museum– Founded in 1976 as the first and only children’s museum in the state of RI.
 This hands-on museum features 8,000 square feet of interactive exhibits for kids of all ages.
 The newly expanded museum is now located in the Jewelry District of Providence.

-- Rhode Island School of Design Art Museum– The RISD Museum traces the history of art from antiquity to the present through its collection of more than 100,000 works of art in all media from all cultures that spans 5 buildings.
-The Museum is widely acknowledged as one of the country’s best museums of its size, and brings its collection alive through special exhibitions, lectures, family-oriented activities, educational programs and other initiatives.
+- Rhode Island School of Design Art Museum– The RISD Museum traces the history of art from antiquity to the present through its collection of more than 100,000 works of art in all media from all cultures that span 5 buildings.
+The Museum is widely acknowledged as one of the country’s best museums of its size and brings its collection alive through special exhibitions, lectures, family-oriented activities, educational programs, and other initiatives.

 - Trinity Repertory Company– Trinity Rep is an unparalleled professional theater that was founded in 1963.
 They offer several shows throughout the year, including their annual production of A Christmas Carol that has brought families together for nearly 40 years.

 Great adventures await you, right outside our inn…Read More...

 - Biking– Our little state offers 8 bike paths totaling more than 60 miles of off-road cycling.
 There are many bike shops that offer rentals if you arrive here without a bike.
 If you are headed down the East Bay Bike Path, be sure to stop at the Borealis Coffee Company where we purchase our locally roasted coffee that is served at breakfast.
 For lunch, stop next door at Union Burrito.
 Their loaded nachos are amazing!
 They have also recently expanded their patio.